percona/k8spsmdb-docs/docs/faq.md

 with Percona Server for MongoDB 4.2, and 4.4, and the exact version is determined by the Docker image in use.

-Percona-certified Docker images used by the Operator are listed [here  :octicons-link-external-16:](https://www.percona.com/doc/kubernetes-operator-for-psmongodb/images.html).
+Percona-certified Docker images used by the Operator are listed [here](../images.md).
 For example, Percona Server for MongoDB 4.4 is supported with the following recommended version: {{ mongodb44recommended }}.
 More details on the exact Percona Server for MongoDB version can be found in the release notes